bewuethr/bewuethr.github.io/2020-02-09-pandoc-bash-blog.md

 This must have been due to "not invented here" syndrome as I was using a [Jekyll Now][jekyll] based blog; today, I've started writing my own little blog generator.
-So far, it's a shell wrapper around [Pandoc][pandoc] and does little more than this:
+So far, it's a shell wrapper around [pandoc] and does little more than this:

 [jekyll]: https://github.com/barryclark/jekyll-now
 [pandoc]: https://pandoc.org